GeodynamicWorldBuilder/WorldBuilder/doc/JOSS/1.0/paper.md

 # Acknowledgements

-We would like to acknolege all other contributors to the project, especially Wolfang Bangerth, (Timo and Daniel if not on co-authors), Lorraine Hwang and John Naliboff for their advice and support through the years for this project.
+We would like to acknolege all other contributors to the project, especially Lorraine Hwang, Becky Fildes and John Naliboff for their advice and support through the years for this project.
 We would also like to acknowledge NSF for their funding and support through grands EAR-1620618 (CPO), OCE-1948902 (Cascadia), EAR-0949446 (CIG), EAR-1550901 (CIG) and EAR-1925677 (FRES).

 # References

-# TODO
-1. Decide on co-authors
-2. write acknowledgments for other contributors who are not co-authors and for funding agencies
-3. Add reference to Mass conserving temperature model?